lbugnion/ms-glossary/instructions/getting-started.md

 Once you are done editing the document, you should submit it for review.
 This is done with a process that GitHub calls `Pull request`.

+> **VERY IMPORTANT** Make sure that all your changes are in the document before you submit the pull request.
+Once you submit the pull request, you cannot change the file anymore until it is approved.

 1. Scroll down to the bottom of the page.
 2. Enter a comment for the proposed change.
 3. Press the `Propose changes` button.